 If your company is planning global business travel in mainland China, there's a lot to know about cultural norms and business practices that are unique to Chinese culture.
 Prior to your trip, however, ensure you have a passport that is valid for six months or more and has at least one blank visa page.
 You may also want to pack necessary over-the-counter medications and prescriptions to avoid the difficulty of reading Chinese medicine labels at a drugstore during your trip.

 Beyond the necessities for normal travel, business culture should be noted by travelers visiting China.
-Here are some important tips for travelers navigating business relationships in this unique country:
+Here are some important tips for traveling to China on business:

 Know before you go: Important Chinese cultural concepts